briancaffey/django-step-by-step/vuepress-docs/docs/deploy/aws/docker-swarm-ec2/README.md

 ### `django-cdk` project workflow

-a. projen is a project configuration tool that is used to generate and update different types of software projects including CDK construct libraries written in TypeScript.
+a. `projen` is a project configuration tool that is used to generate and update different types of software projects including CDK construct libraries written in TypeScript.

 b.
 The `django-cdk` repo is configured to use GitHub Actions to publish the CDK construct library to NPM.

 c.
-The npm package is used in the other repository that contains the application code  called `django-step-by-step`.
+The npm package is used as a dependency in the other GitHub repository that contains the application code for `μblog` called `django-step-by-step`.

 ## Prerequisites for using this construct

 This construct tries to automate as much of the cloud infrastructure as possible, but some parts of your cloud infrastructure can't be automated through IaC.
-In order to use this construct, you will need to do the following:
+In order to use this construct, you will need to set up the following manually:

 - AWS account with user that has Administrator permissions
-- aws-cli installed locally configured with the credentials of the administrator user mentioned above
+- aws-cli installed locally configured with the credentials of the administrator user mentioned above (only if you want to deploy locally)
+- a GitHub account and repository configured with the secrets (see below)
-- A domain name purchased through Route 53 (you can use an external domain name, but that won't be covered in this article)
+- A domain name purchased through Route 53 (you can use an external domain name, but that won't be covered here)
-- A `key-pair` that you have stored locally in your `~/.ssh` folder that has appropriate permissions (400)
+- A `key-pair` that you have stored locally in your `~/.ssh` folder that has appropriate permissions (again, you only need this if you want to deploy locally or connect to the EC2 instance and docker containers from your local machine)

 ## Preparing for Deployment